ku5za/HatCHRy/README.md

-# HatCHRy Interview Project
+# HatCHRy Interviev Project
 ## Representation of the map
 ### Map as a graph
 At this stage, I had to decide how I want to represent the map.
 A map can be handly represented as an undirected graph, where we treat territories as vertices and a common border as an edge between those vertices.

 ### Different ways of representation for graphs
 We can describe an undirected graph as an adjacency matrix or adjacency list.
-From those two in this context, an adjacency list would suit better.
+From those two in this context, an adjacency list suits better.
 The adjacency matrix occupies space for every potential connection between two vertices.
 With the map, it would end up with many empty elements for borders that are not connected.

 ### Different ways to implement adjacency lists
 There are different ways to implement an adjacency list, depending on how we name vertices.
 For that purpose, we can use the Dictionary data structure if we want to use non-numerical values (like codes of countries), but those codes have to be unique.
 Another approach is to implement it with an array-like structure with vertices named as array indexes and then map those indexes to their code values.